SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/dsc/pull-server/pullServer.md

     }
     ```

-1. Execute a configuração, passando a impressão digital do certificado SSL como o parâmetro **certificateThumbPrint** e uma chave de Registro GUID como o parâmetro **RegistrationKey**:
+1. Execute a configuração, passando a impressão digital do certificado SSL como o parâmetro **certificateThumbPrint** e uma chave de registro GUID como o parâmetro **RegistrationKey** :

     ```powershell
-    # To find the Thumbprint for an installed SSL certificate for use with the pull server list all certificates in your local store
+    # To find the Thumbprint for an installed SSL certificate for use with the pull server list all
-    # and then copy the thumbprint for the appropriate certificate by reviewing the certificate subjects
+    # certificates in your local store and then copy the thumbprint for the appropriate certificate
+    # by     reviewing the certificate subjects

     dir Cert:\LocalMachine\my

     # Then include this thumbprint when running the configuration